douglasrizzo/python-microRTS/README.rst

 Overview
 --------

-The python client library makes use of the ``SocketAI`` interface in the MicroRTS library.
+By running microRTS in client mode, it will allow an external process to send actions to agents via a socket interface, as well as update the external process with the current state of the game. python-microRTS makes use of this feature, more specifically the ``SocketAI`` interface in the microRTS library.

-By default the socketAI library will connect to ``localhost:9898``.
+By default the SocketAI library will connect to ``localhost:9898``.
 The python client is hard-coded to use these values also.

+:ref:`States <State>` are received as JSON strings, which are converted to Python ``dict`` objects.
+An :ref:`action <Action>` is created as a Python ``list`` of ``dict`` s, which is converted to a JSON string for socket communication.

 Usage
 -----